ibm-cloud-docs/vpc/fl-ordering.md

 Prior to creating a flow log collector, ensure that you have met the following prerequisites:

 1. Make sure that at least one VPC, a subnet, and a virtual server instance exist.
 For instructions, see [Creating a VPC and subnet](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpc-and-subnet) and [Creating a virtual server instance](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vsi).
 2. Make sure that a COS instance with a bucket exists for your flow logs.
 To create a COS bucket, see the [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) ordering page.
-For more information, see [Getting started with IBM Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).

    The COS bucket must be a single-region bucket in the same region as the target resource.
    {: important}